 Growing the Rhino Population

-The rhino population has begun to strengthen in Botswana.
-Ma Palmer was one of the early pioneers to the re-establishment of the rhinos in Botswana.
+Now the rhino population in Botswana is successfully growing.
+Ma Palmer the rhino was one of the early pioneers to the re-establishment of the rhinos in Botswana.
 She has enjoyed her fancy-free life since the relocation.
-Rhinos, like Ma Palmer, are a pillar of the growing population in Botswana.
+Rhinos like Ma Palmer are a pillar of the growing population in Botswana.

 Protecting the wildlife of Africa is the aim of the Great Plains Foundation.
 Ker & Downey is honored to partner with the Great Plains Foundation to assist Rhinos Without Borders.
 You can partner with us too.
 For more information, contact your Ker & Downey Travel Professional.